SreeHarshaMandlem/vehicle-listing-management/README.md

 * Run command `docker container run run -e "SPRING_PROFILES_ACTIVE=local" --publish 8080:8080 --detach --name vehicle-listing-management vehicle-listing-management` to start the container.
 * If you want to use port other than 8080, use `--publish <desired_port>:8080` instead.

+#### API Documentation and Swagger/Spring Fox
+Swagger/Spring Fox provides API documentation out of the box.
+Once the application is run as stated above, the documentation is made available at http://localhost:8080/swagger-ui/(if port is changed, use it instead of 8080)